olaFred/home-session-two/README.md

 # home-session-two

 Application:
-This is a javascript appplication that implements OOP concepts.
+This is a javascript appplication that takes in a string as argument and returns the number of times each string appears in JSON format.
 It comes with some test cases written in jasmine javascript.

 Installation:
 this application requires "jasmine" as the testing framework